glandre/broadbandtv-meal-api/README.md

 ##Error and Logging Handling

+###Enabling/Disabling Stack Trace Messages
+All database errors or application dumps are returned in the JSON response.
+If the APP_DEBUG environment configuration in ,env is set as false the stack trace is not returned, if set to true it is returned

 ###Default Error Response
 When a method finds an error during execution, it will return an Error Response.
 - success = [true|false]